laaksomavrick/md2blog/example/markdown/about.md

 ---
-title: this is about
+title: about
 template: about
 ---

-i am mavrick and i do software
+hello, i am foo and i do bar